NCAS-CMS/cfa-conventions/source/cfa.md

   finds most preferable.
 If a fragment has fewer versions than others then the trailing dimension must be padded with missing values.

-* Fragments stored in the parent file are be represented by a missing value in conjunction with a non-missing value in the corresponding location of the `address` variable.
+* Fragments stored in the parent file are to be represented by a missing value in conjunction with a non-missing value in the corresponding location of the `address` variable.
 If there is a trailing dimension then it must be padded with missing values.